Story by Chris McCarthy

 It wasn’t the first time Leo had heard this conversation.
 This was Manhattan Beach, one of the richest enclaves in Los Angeles.
 The mother was telegraphing Torrance or Redondo Beach, which meant that she would fight even more for the things the people in her community deemed were the steps to a good life.
 The people just outside of the circle were the ones with the sharpest claws.
 Leo could relate.
 He’d always just been right outside of everything, an observer, close enough to the warmth to have the capacity to miss it.
 He’d overheard similar conversations recently.
 These education consultants who billed $200 a session and could supposedly plan your teenager’s (sometimes the planning started sooner) path to college—a UC and possibly a minor Ivy League school or respected school like University of Michigan.
 Fuck, even Long Beach State was starting to get hard to get into.

-As Leo sat in the expensive coffee shop just off a busy street in Los Angeles, frustrated with his robot script he looked out into the parking lot, staring at the late model silver Honda Civic, a car about as exciting as the backside of a thumb.
+As Leo sat in the expensive coffee shop just off a busy street in Los Angeles, frustrated with his script he looked out into the parking lot, staring at the late model silver Honda Civic, a car about as exciting as the backside of a thumb.
 And admittedly, like a thumb: useful, practical and allowing for all kinds of possibilities, but really fucking boring.
 He knew he was being particularly harsh to the make and model of car because its owner was fucking the girl he loved.
 Or used to love.
 Or… It was confusing.
 The uncomfortable thought that he didn’t really understand his true feelings and probably needed to spend more time untangling them and examining them in greater detail bubbled up, but he pushed it away just as quickly.

 Asher, the guy fucking Leo’s girlfriend—ok, ex-girlfriend, Leo would allow—worked at a soulless Citibank branch on the westernmost side of the shopping center, just off the perpetually busy westside LA artery Sepulveda Boulevard, which just a few miles down the road in either direction was known by its more famous name, Pacific Coast Highway.
 Leo’s table faced the front of the coffee shop with its ceiling to floor windows, giving him an unobstructed view of the bank’s employee parking lot.